 Planning Commission Public Hearing on New Town Plan

 The Planning Commission prepared the 2019 Shelburne Comprehensive Plan in anticipation of the expiration of a Plan adopted by the Selectboard in February of 2014.
 Although substantive in nature, changes to policy and narrative language embedded in the 2019 Plan are not considered dramatic by the Planning Commission.
 Rather, the most dramatic change to the Plan is its design and presentation.
 (Modifications to the Plan’s “Composite Future Land Use Map” were largely intended to clarify and reinforce existing policies relating to the protection of natural resources and multimodal transportation.)
 The Planning Commission held a public hearing on the proposed 2019 Shelburne Comprehensive Plan on Thursday, November 15, 2018.
 The result of the hearing was approval of a motion to forward the proposed Plan to the Selectboard for "its consideration and action."
 The materials forwarded to the Selectboard included maps and appendices, not unlike those included in previous plans.

 For More Information

 Questions about the Comprehensive Plan and/or the comment sessions should be directed to the Planning and Zoning Department.
-Feel free to contact Dean Pierce at 802-264-5033 or by email.
+Feel free to contact Planning Director at 802-264-5033.